 Women who smoke are more likely than non-smokers to be lean, have lower blood estrogen levels and be younger at menopause, all of which can lower risk of breast cancer .
 And, some data suggest smoking is linked to factors that can increase risk of breast cancer, such as having fewer children and alcohol use .
 Certain genes may also affect whether smoking increases breast cancer risk in some people [422-423].
 These factors may explain some of the mixed study findings.

-Although it is unclear whether smoking is linked to breast cancer, stopping smoking, or never starting to smoke, is one of the best things you can do for your health.
+Although smoking may only slightly increase breast cancer risk, stopping smoking, or never starting to smoke, is one of the best things you can do for your health.
 Smoking causes :